simonemberton/Introduction_to_Creative_Coding/Week_16/Week_16.md

 Nice one!
 Now you've got a fairly complex game with timing and dexterity mechanics as well as levels!

-### Task 6 - Stretch Goals
+### Task 6 - Customisation Goals - These are all mandatory to try, apart from the last one

 - Can you change the shapes being drawn?
 - Can you make the game harder by increasing the velocity at which the pipes are moving depending on the level?
 - Can you make the game harder by increasing the amount of gravity or decreasing the amount of lift acting upon the Bird?
 - How can you really make this game your own in terms of colour scheme and fonts etc?
-- Can you use the microphone input to control the bird's flight?
+- **Stretch Task** : Can you use the microphone input to control the bird's flight?